JovenSR/Etch-a-sketch/README.md

 - Can change the highlight color

 CSS Grid is being used for the layout.
-Vanilla JavaScript and a bit of JQuery is used for DOM manipulation.
+Vanilla JavaScript and a bit of JQuery is used for DOM manipulation. iro.js is used for the color picker API.